programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 11. DUPLEX = 1-59,60-118
 12. PRINT = DUPLEX
 ```

 After you Validate the deck and then Build it, you will be shown a preview of the generated cards in the right preview pane.
-In this display, you might see a distressing number of blank cards.
+In this display, you might see a surprising number of blank cards.
 These blank cards are inserted into your deck by nanDECK in order to generate a PDF document that, when printed, will be aligned to create the final set of cards.

 This is why it is recommended to use the 'Print deck' option to make sure that all of cards are being generated properly.